Curved Page Divider

 Leaving the System

-Youth leaving the foster care system without permanent attachments face significant challenges, including homelessness, unemployment, and lack of educational opportunities.
+Youth leaving the foster care system without permanent attachments face significant challenges, including homelessness, unemployment, and a lack of educational opportunities.
 Teaching independent living skills to these children is one of the most important things in the foster care system, but it is also often under-resourced.

 Support Services and Programs